Francesco Bagnaia

+Bagnaia was the 2018 Moto2 World Champion.
+He is the first and only rider from Valentino Rossi's VR46 Riders Academy to win a world title in the premier class.
+His 2022 title was also the first Ducati rider World Championship in 15 years and the first for an Italian rider since Rossi in 2009.

 Career

 Early career

-Born in Turin, Bagnaia was already successful early on in Minimoto, as he won the European MiniGP championship in 2009.
-Bagnaia made his pre-GP 125 Mediterranean championship debut with Monlau Competición team in 2010 and finished 2nd in the championship.
+Bagnaia was born in Turin, Italy, and rode Minimoto bikes from a young age, winning the European MiniGP championship in 2009.
+He made his pre-GP 125 Mediterranean championship debut with Monlau Competición team in 2010 and finished the season as runner-up.
 In 2011 he took part in the Spanish Championships in the 125cc category, winning a race, and finishing third in the final standings.
 In the 2012 CEV Moto3 season he rode a Honda NSF250R and once again finished 3rd in the championship behind Álex Márquez and Luca Amato, with a race win and two 2nd places in seven races.
-Bagnaia was recruited to be a member of the VR46 riders academy, and is still part of the academy to this day.
+Bagnaia joined the VR46 Riders Academy, and remains a member.

 Moto3 World Championship

 Bagnaia made his Grand Prix debut in the 2013 Moto3 World Championship, with Team Italia FMI riding a Honda alongside his teammate Romano Fenati.
 The season was a disappointing year for Bagnaia as he did not manage to get a single point in the 17 races he participated in.
 His best race was a 16th-place finish at Sepang.

 In 2014, Bagnaia switched teams to join the newly formed Sky Racing Team by VR46, riding a KTM with Romano Fenati again.
 After failing to score points in his rookie season, Bagnaia made clear improvements, finishing in the top 10 five times during the first 7 races, with a 4th-place finish at Le Mans as his best result, where he also set the fastest lap of the race.
 Bagnaia missed the races at Assen and Sachsenring due to injury.
 After scoring 42 points in the first 7 races of the campaign Bagnaia slumped badly during the second part of the season, only finishing in the points twice of the last 9 races, clearly affected by his injury.
 He finished the season in 16th position with 50 points.